Metal Search

 How to Cut Extruded Aluminum

 Aluminum is a soft metal; even strain-hardened structural aluminum profiles can be cut by a circular saw with a carbide cutting blade.
 However, anyone who has tried to weld up a strict ninety-degree angle on aluminum knows that extruded aluminum coming off a chop saw is always a degree or two off.
-If it is cut with a band saw, the seam can have the waves of a choppy sea.
-If it is a large job with many sawn pieces of aluminum to put together, these inconsistent cuts can slow things down.
-Knowing how to cut extruded aluminum cleanly is essential.

-Detailed Cutting Techniques for Aluminum Extrusion
+Detailed Techniques to Cut Aluminum Extrusion

-Remember, the success in cutting aluminum extrusion hinges on steady, controlled motions, whether using hand tools or power tools.
+Remember, success in cutting aluminum extrusion hinges on steady, controlled motions, whether using hand tools or power tools.

 Problems in Cutting Extruded Aluminum